Autumn Budget 2024: Industry responses

 Key trade organizations issue reactions and responses to the Chancellor’s Autumn Budget

-Mineral Products Association (MPA): The Autumn Budget 2024 has been met with a mixed response by the Mineral Products Association, with the Chancellor’s commitments to long-term capital investment diluted by near-term business and housing tax increases, alongside road project cancellations.
+Mineral Products Association (MPA): The Autumn Budget 2024 was met with a mixed response by the Mineral Products Association, which said the Chancellor’s commitments to long-term capital investment had been diluted by near-term business and housing tax increases, alongside road project cancellations.

-Whilst mineral products demand is expected to gradually rebound in 2025 from current lows, the MPA warns that aspects of the Budget are likely to drag on that recovery.
-It says the increased tax burden on businesses – particularly the national insurance contributions rate and threshold – threaten to undermine investment, wages and jobs throughout the construction supply chain.
+Whilst mineral products demand is expected to gradually rebound in 2025 from current lows, the MPA warned that aspects of the Budget were likely to drag on that recovery.
+It said the increased tax burden on businesses – particularly the national insurance contributions rate and threshold – threaten to undermine investment, wages and jobs throughout the construction supply chain.

 Aurelie Delannoy, director of economic affairs at the MPA, said: ‘Significant tax increases for employers are the stand-out measure for the mineral products sector in the near term.
 Positively, capital spending increases for schools, hospitals, and rail projects are welcome, as is the fuel duty freeze to support the delivery of essential materials.